Do you have itchy fingers after acrylic nails the very first night or day after you get them done?

 Severe itch after acrylic nails are preventable

-The itch caused by acrylic nails is a skin contact dermatitis.
-If these acrylic nail chemicals dry out quickly before they have a chance to cause skin contact dermatitis, then there will be nothing to make your fingers to itch.
+The itch caused by acrylic nails is skin contact dermatitis.
+If these acrylic nail chemicals dry out quickly before they have a chance to cause skin contact dermatitis, then there will be nothing to make your fingers itch.
 Follow the procedure below diligently then the chance you get skin contact dermatitis will be minimal or the itch will be much more tolerable.

 How to prevent the itch during an acrylic nail application

 This method of applying acrylic nails is based solely on two key points: